-Warning: if you’re looking for the lowest cost to self-publish a book, this guide probably isn’t for you.
+Warning: if you’re looking for the cheapest way to self-publish a book, this guide probably isn’t for you.

 This guide takes a realistic look at how much it costs to publish a book.